Food Service (Sodexo)

 One of our main goals is to provide a pleasant, clean, comfortable and satisfying dining experience.
 In order to meet this goal, we ask for your assistance with the following procedures:

-- Please bus your tray and disposables from your table when you have finished dining.
+- Please bus your plates and disposables from your table when you have finished dining.

 - Please refrain from taking food, dishes or utensils from the dining area.